 During its gameplay reveal at E3 2013, Bungie promised a host of options and adventures that awaited players.
 In reality, Destiny was a streamlined, linear dungeon crawler that took place in a world much smaller than it appeared.

-Not to say that Destiny is one of the worse games by Bungie; it’s a fundamentally sound game with tight mechanics and engaging gameplay.
+Not to say that Destiny is one of the worst games by Bungie; it’s a fundamentally sound game with tight mechanics and engaging gameplay.
 It just failed to meet the incredibly lofty expectations laid before it.

 Despite the near-perfect gunplay and combat we expect from Bungie, the story is undoubtedly the weakest link.
 The infamous inclusion of Peter Dinklage as the voice actor of Ghost will always be meme’d.
 The Taken King update did many things to improve the game’s overall quality, including re-casting Ghost to Nolan North.